Shani242/rag-retrieval-project/README.md

 This project implements the **Retrieval (R)** component of a Retrieval-Augmented Generation (RAG) pipeline.
 The system ingests a small text dataset, converts it into vector embeddings, stores them in a **Chroma** vector database, and retrieves the most relevant context chunks based on a user query.

-**Objective:** Demonstrate a fully functional retrieval pipeline (Ingestion and Retrieval) with a minimal user interface. **(The LLM generation step is deliberately omitted as per the assignment instructions.)**
+**Note:** The LLM generation step is intentionally omitted as required by the assignment.

 ---